asaf400/Mekanism/README.md

 [![Build Status](https://travis-ci.com/mekanism/Mekanism.svg?branch=1.16.x)](https://travis-ci.com/mekanism/Mekanism)

+# FORK #

+This fork is targets Minecraft 1.16.1, and Forge 32, for use in Valhelsia 3 pack,

+this fork modified the Mekanism Jetpack so it has a configurable speed value, so you dont look like an idiot flying at walking speed, The defualt value is 0.05, which is a pretty good speed, higher values = more speed.

 # Mekanism for Minecraft 1.16 #

 Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools,